zhao62/Deep-Residual-Shrinkage-Networks/README.md

 The method is implemented using TensorFlow 1.0.1, TFLearn 0.3.2, and Keras 2.2.1, and applied for image classification.
 A small network with 3 residual shrinkage blocks is constructed in the code.
 More blocks and more training iterations can be used for a higher performance.

 Reference:
-M. Zhao, S. Zhong, X. Fu, B. Tang, M. Pecht, Deep residual shrinkage networks for fault diagnosis, IEEE Transactions on Industrial Informatics, 2020, 16(7): 4681-4690.
+Minghang Zhao, Shisheng Zhong, Xuyun Fu, Baoping Tang, Michael Pecht, Deep residual shrinkage networks for fault diagnosis, IEEE Transactions on Industrial Informatics, 2020, 16(7): 4681-4690.

 Abstract: